A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Classes of nonnegative tensors

 \section{Classes of nonnegative tensors}

 We discuss here the different classes of nonnegative tensors given in Definition \ref{defirr}.
-We propose characterizations in terms of graphs for each of them and explain how they relate to the irreducibility assumptions on $F^{(\bsig,\bp)}$ discussed in the previous section.
+We propose characterizations in terms of graphs for each of them and explain how they relate to a number of structural properties of the corresponding multi--homogeneous mapping $F^{(\bsig,\bp)}$.
 To this end, we first introduce the $\bsig$-graph of a nonnegative tensor $T$ and discuss some of its properties.
-Then, we consider each class separately, characterize them and discuss how they relate for different \dimensionalpartition{}s of a fixed tensor.
-Finally, we discuss a hierarchy between these classes and give a proof of Theorem \ref{irrthm}.
+Then, we analyze each of the nonnegative tensors classes in a separate subsection, we show how they are relate with each other and we conclude with the proof of Theorem \ref{irrthm}.